Table of Contents

 Companies across the globe are going through digital business transformation as they are challenged to improve business processes and develop new opportunities and business models.
 Digitization can extend the reach of organizations, improve management decisions, and speed the development of new products and services.
 At the same time, rapid adoption of technologies can disrupt traditional business models.

-I am pretty sure in 2017 everyone knows what it is, but let’s go over the most important aspects of digital business transformation.
+I am pretty nowadays everyone knows what it is, but let’s go over the most important aspects of digital business transformation.
 Digital business transformation is the profound and accelerating transformation of business activities, processes, competencies and models to fully leverage the opportunities of digital technologies.
 In other words, it is the use of technology to radically improve performance.
 It is a hot topic for companies across the globe.
 Executives in all industries are using digital advances such as analytics, mobility, smart devices, etc. to improve their use of traditional technologies, in most of the cases it is done to improve customer relationships, internal processes and value propositions.
 Data and information have become core business assets, sources of revenue and critical enablers in the information age.

 In order to leverage the possibilities of new technologies, the next stage in that information age and the digital business transformation, organizations need to be ready for accelerating evolutions, business agility, customer-centricity and all forms of data analysis.